luziyi23/p2KVS/code/README.md

+This repository only exposes part of the test scripts and related codes, mainly including core micro- and marco-benchmark tests of p2KVS.

 # Dependences
 In the sections of motivation and evaluation in our paper, we used some tools for analysis and comparison, so we introduced them as submodules.
 To execute these parts of the code, please install the submodules.